flame-engine/flame/doc/camera_and_viewport.md

 on:

  * world coordinates that do not match screen coordinates 1:1
- * centering or following the player around the game world (if it's bigger than the screen)
+ * centering or following the player around the game world (if the world is bigger than the screen)
  * user controlled zooming in and out

 There is only one Camera implementation but it allows for many different configurations.
 Again, you